laodai88/WhoColor/README.rst

 License
 =======
 This work is licensed under MIT (some assets have other licenses, more detailed information in the LICENSE file).

+***Developed at Karlsruhe Institute of Technology and GESIS - Leibniz Institute for the Social Sciences***